Using templates

 By default, organizational Excel templates are visible to all security roles, but access can be limited to specific security roles.
 Personal templates can be shared with specific users or teams by the owner of the template.

-Whenever exporting data, it is important to remember that the data is now leaving the security model and you no longer have control of who sees the document and its data.
+Whenever you export data, it's important to remember that the data is now leaving the security model and you no longer have control of who sees the document and its data.

 Considerations

-• Excel templates are not solution aware and cannot be migrated to other environments.
+• Excel templates aren't solution aware and can't be migrated to other environments.
 Templates downloaded from one instance can only be used within that instance.
 Instance to instance migration for Excel templates isn't currently supported.

 • Unlike Word templates, which are generated from a specific record, Excel templates are only generated from views.
 You may have to remind users to go to a view to access Excel templates from the menu as this may not be intuitive to them.

-• By default, pivot chart data is not refreshed automatically.
-To enable automatic refresh, right click on the pivot chart, select pivot chart options and then on the data tab select the option to refresh the data when opening the file.
+• By default, pivot chart data isn't refreshed automatically.
+To enable automatic refresh, click on the pivot chart, select pivot chart options and then on the data tab select the option to refresh the data when opening the file.

 Email templates

 Email templates provide convenient, consistent communication for users to communicate with customers, prospects, vendors, and supporters.
-Email templates can be used to provide a starting place for an individual email, send a quick message to many customers via a quick campaign or send mass emails with a workflow.
+Email templates can be used to provide a starting place for an individual email, send a quick message to many customers using a quick campaign, or send mass emails with a workflow.

-Templates are either tied to one entity type or global.
-Entity specific email templates are only available for accounts, contacts, opportunities, leads, quotes, orders, invoices, cases, contracts, service activities, and system jobs.
-If an email template is needed for any other entity, a global template is used.
-Entity-based templates are used to send an email to records of that type and have access to the fields of that entity and some related data.
-Global templates can be used for any entity where the entity is enabled for email.
+Templates are either tied to one table type or global.
+Table specific email templates are only available for accounts, contacts, opportunities, leads, quotes, orders, invoices, cases, contracts, service activities, and system jobs.
+If an email template is needed for any other table, a global template is used. table-based templates are used to send an email to records of that type and have access to the fields of that table and some related data.
+Global templates can be used for any table where the table is enabled for email.

 Screenshot showing the dropdown of email template types

 The title and the description of the email template are visible to users but not the email recipient.
-The email subject, body and any attachments will be seen by the recipient.
+The email subject, body, and any attachments are seen by the recipient.

 Screenshot showing the data fields inserted into an email template